berk245/algorithms-and-data-structures/2-Data_Structures/3-Stack/stack.md

    - Since none of the elements have to be shifted, this is a constant time operation.
    - Deque also allows adding elements as the head of the list with appendleft method.
 This method is the same in terms of time complexity and could be used based on the programmers choice.
 2. Pop = O(1)
-   - Pop returns the most recently added element from the stack and removes it.
+   - Pop returns the most recently added element and removes it from the stack .
-   - Since only the pointers of the previous element has to be cahnged, this operation also takes constant time.
+   - Since only the pointers of the previous element has to be changed, this operation also takes constant time.
-   - Just as the push method, pop can also be implemented to take out and return the head of the list.
-For that, popleft method, which also has a constant time can be used.
+   - Just as the push method, pop can also be implemented to remove and return the head of the list.
+For that, popleft method, which also has a constant time, can be used.
 3. Peek = O(1)
    - Peek and pop are practically same methods with one differnece.
    - While after pop the most recently added value is taken out from the stack, after peek it still resides in the stack.